microsoft/code-with-engineering-playbook/docs/UI-UX/README.md

 3. **Design Systems**:
    - Creating and maintaining a design system that includes reusable components, style guides, and design tokens.
    - Promoting consistency and efficiency by using shared design assets.
-   - For most projects within ISE we use [Fluent UI](https://developer.microsoft.com/en-us/fluentui#/controls/webcomponents) to handle most projects, this enables rapid development that allow for web application re-use on non-customer engagements or _white label_ applications.
+   - For most projects within InfoMagnus we use [Fluent UI](https://developer.microsoft.com/en-us/fluentui#/controls/webcomponents) to handle most projects, this enables rapid development that allow for web application re-use on non-customer engagements or _white label_ applications.
    - Other Design Systems used by customers include: [Google's Material Design](https://mui.com/material-ui/),

 4. **Documentation**: